1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 If you're among the millions of unemployed Americans who were looking for a job in 2016, we hope you were successful . . . and that you kept track of your job-search expenses or can reconstruct them.
 If you were looking for a position in the same line of work as your current or most recent job, you can deduct job-hunting costs as miscellaneous expenses if you itemize.
 Qualifying expenses can be written off even if you didn't land a new job.
 But such expenses can be deducted only to the extent that your total miscellaneous expenses exceed 2% of your adjusted gross income.
 (Job-hunting expenses incurred while looking for your first job don't qualify.)
 Deductible costs include, but aren't limited to:

 Although job-hunting expenses are not deductible when looking for your first job, moving expenses to get to that job are.
 And you get this write-off even if you don't itemize.
 To qualify for the deduction, your first job must be at least 50 miles away from your old home.
 If you qualify, you can deduct the cost of getting yourself and your household goods to the new area.
 If you drove your own car on a 2016 move, deduct 19 cents a mile, plus what you paid for parking and tolls.
+(The rate falls to 17 cents a mile for 2017 moves.)
 For a full list of deductible moving expenses, check out IRS Publication 521.

 Members of the National Guard or military reserve may write off the cost of travel to drills or meetings.
 To qualify, you must travel more than 100 miles from home and be away from home overnight.
 If you qualify, you can deduct the cost of lodging and half the cost of your meals, plus an allowance for driving your own car to get to and from drills.